Create a Website Account - Manage notification subscriptions, save form progress and more.

 You are not required to let someone from the Assessor’s Office into your property.
 A certified letter may be sent if there is no response to initial attempts to contact the property owner.
 If the property is not viewed internally, an estimate of value will have to be made using only the best information available.
 The goal of the Assessing Department is to have the most accurate information available when assigning a value.
 For more information please see Property Owner Rights.

-A good time to discuss your assessment with an appraiser from the Assessor's Office is during the open-book session.
+A good time to discuss your assessment with an appraiser from the Assessor’s Office is during the open-book session.
 If after discussing the value with an appraiser you are still in disagreement, you may appeal your assessment at the Board of Review.
-For additional information regarding the appeal process, you may refer to the Wisconsin Department of Revenue’s publication entitled: Property Assessment Appeal Guide for Wisconsin Real Property Owners.
+For additional information regarding the appeal process, you may refer to the Wisconsin Department of Revenue’s publication entitled: 2021 Guide for Property Owners.

 Obviously we cannot cover every question or circumstance that may arise during your particular event.
 Therefore, we reserve the right to amend, change, add or delete any or all rules listed in, or implied in the above information or in any information printed or communicated verbally in regards to the Fitchburg Community Center.
 During your event, the supervisory staff on site will have the final judgment in the enforcement of any and all policies and procedures, and will provide recommendations to the building administrator, for the dispensation of your damage deposit.